koenvervloesem/humble-explorer/CONTRIBUTING.rst

 Issue Reports
 =============

-If you experience bugs or general issues with ``humble_explorer``, please have a look on the `issue tracker`_.
+If you experience bugs or general issues with HumBLE Explorer, please have a look on the `issue tracker`_.
 If you don't see anything useful there, please feel free to fire an issue report.